 What does it mean to wait on the Lord?
 We hear an awful lot out there about the importance of waiting for God to move!
 We say it to people all the time!
 Wait and see what the Lord says to you!
 Wait, God will bring the right person into your life!
-But what does it REALLY mean to wait on the Lord in faith and with expectation, especially in 2020?
+But what does it REALLY mean to wait on the Lord in faith and with expectation, especially this year?

 The Bible speaks often about it, especially in the Psalms.
 For example, Psalm 27:14 says: